o-biotech/public-web-docs/docs/integrations/reports-dashboards/power-bi.md

 # Storage Access with Microsoft Power BI

 There are a lot of options in Power BI Desktop for importing data to be used in reports and visualizations for data interpretation.
-IoT Ensemble provides connection URLs and Storage Access Keys so you can import data from your devices into Power BI using the **Web** data source.
+OpenBiotech provides connection URLs and Storage Access Keys so you can import data from your devices into Power BI using the **Web** data source.

-Your IoT Ensemble Dashboard will give you access to API Access Storage Keys as well as interactive forms to obtain request URLs for cold and warm storage queries.
+Your OpenBiotech Dashboard will give you access to API Access Storage Keys as well as interactive forms to obtain request URLs for cold and warm storage queries.
 This is all you need to get started visualizing data with Power BI!

-## IoT Ensemble Storage Access
+## OpenBiotech Storage Access

-IoT Ensemble provides out-of-the-box APIs that allow you to interact with your data and devices.
+OpenBiotech provides out-of-the-box APIs that allow you to interact with your data and devices.
 Leveraging the cold query endpoint will allow us to easily connect with Power BI.
-Check out the [getting started guide](../../ingest-process-send/connecting-downstream) for more details.
+Check out the [getting started guide](../../integrations/connecting-downstream) for more details.

 ## Configuring Power BI Desktop